ai4er-cdt/SeaIceExtent/FAIR_Data_Statement.md

 We used Python, an open access programming language for all of our scripts save a few exceptions including our slurm batch script and notes for connecting with high performance computing (HPC) resources through bash.
 We used the JASMIN (https://jasmin.ac.uk/) HPC for parameter optimization and training our model.
 JASMIN is available for free use by researchers in the UK - we acknowledge that this is not accessible to many.
 We also used SNAP, QGIS and Google Earth Engine as additional tools for exploration and visualization throughout the project.

+There are numerous instances in the codebase in which randomness was required -- e.g. for splitting datasets or performing augmentations.
+To ensure reproducibility, whenever this functionality was required, a random 'seed' was specified.
+These are available in the code.

 For JASMIN, we used:
 GPU Pytorch: Pytorch Stable (1.10.2), CUDA 11.3.
 [Linux pip installation command for JASMIN: pip3 install torch==1.10.2+cu113 torchvision==0.11.3+cu113 torchaudio==0.10.2+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html]